Kimchi

 And for the paste:

-Highly important to have good pepper flakes that taste good, not just seeds that are JUST spicy.
+Highly important to have good pepper flakes that taste good (ideally gochugaru, aka korean red pepper flakes), not just seeds that are JUST spicy.
 It also helps with the color, the beautiful red color can't be achieved with seeds.

 Well then, how do you make kimchi.
 I highly suggest watching Joshua Weismann's video and making his, and then if you want extra steps, here.

-• Until then, prepare the other vegetables, cut things in strips, if they're too thin you won't feel a bite to them.
-I usually do something like batonnet.
-If you're using black radish, cut it to fine julliene, or if you enjoy the taste, bigger.
+- Until then, prepare the other vegetables, cut things in strips, if they're too thin you won't feel a bite to them.
+I usually do something like julienne.
+If you're using black radish, cut it to fine julienne, or if you enjoy the taste, bigger.
 The veggies of one of my batches were cut like this.

-• Shove the ingredients for the paste in a food processor and make the paste.
-If the ingredients are too dry and not mixing well/paste is too thick, add more fish sauce.
+- Shove the ingredients for the paste in a food processor and make the paste.

-• Combine everything and put in a glass jar, or plastic box (food safe and BPA free) and push it down so to pack it tightly, not overly violent.
-Cover with lid, not fully, if the bacteria needs to fart, let the farts escape.
-You can also close the lid fully, but be careful of pressure building up.
-You'll close the lid fully (airtight) only when putting it in the fridge.
+- Combine everything and put in a glass jar, or plastic box (food safe and BPA free) and push it down so to pack it tightly.
+Cover with lid, burp every 2 or so days.

 You can of course eat some of the kimchi right away.
-Let the rest stay happily outside at room temperature to ferment for around 3-4 days (taste at 3rd day and see if you like the amount of acidity) and then let it rest in the fridge for around a week and you'll have the best kimchi possible.
+Let the rest stay happily outside at room temperature to ferment for around 3-7 days (taste at 3rd day and see if you like the amount of acidity) and then let it rest in the fridge for around a week and you'll have the best kimchi possible.
+After the taste at day 3, you can decide if it's acidic enough or has fermented enough, if it doesn't have any acidity, let it out more.

 How long does it stay in the fridge?
-I'd say definitely at least 6 months.
-I had only one kimchi that lasted 6 months, because it was an enormous amount for a single person to eat.
+I'd say definitely at least 6 months, even a year.
 It does become more acidic with time, because it ferments more.

 What can you do with the kimchi?
-I usually eat from it when making rice bowls, stir-fry and when I need an acidic companion to some dishes like french fries, jajangmyeon, dumplings.
-It goes on almost everything, it's seriously delicious.
+I usually eat from it when making rice bowls, you can stir-fry it, make a stew with it or when you need an acidic companion for other dishes.
+It goes on a lot of things, it's seriously delicious.

 How does fermentation work?
 We'll explore that some other time, I have to talk about it quite a bit, I'm in love with it.
 But I can't ever explain it better than the book The Art of Fermentation by Sandor Katz.